azurecitadel/azurecitadel.github.io/workshops/arm/arm-lab7-nesting.md

 The URI must be an http or https file.
 You cannot use FTP or local files.
 A Git repository is common (either GitHub or a private repo), as is using blob storage, potentially with SAS tokens to control access.

-For the URI itself, you can hardcode them, but it is more common to [use variables](https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-group-linked-templates#using-variables-to-link-templates) to define them dynamically.
+For the URI itself, you can hardcode them, but it is also very common to [use variables](https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-group-linked-templates#using-variables-to-link-templates) to define them dynamically.
 The `deployment().properties.templateLink.uri` function can be used to return the base URL for the current template, and the uri() function.
 The [functions](https://aka.ms/armfunc) area goes into more detail on the usage.

 The contentVersion string is not required.
 So far we have not been versioning our templates as we have modified them, but using linked templates is a good reason to consider doing so.
 When you specify the contentVersion string then the deployment will check that the contentVersion is a direct match.
 For example, imagine you substantially change a building block template to the point that the parameters change.
 If that template is linked to by a number of master templates then this would fail.
 An update to the master templates with a correctly configured parameters section and an updated contentVersion string would be required before the deployment would go through successfully.